MekailTheMachine/Encryptedkiss/README.md

 --------------------------------------------------------------

-## To understand Crypto we must first understand it's origins. 🎒
+## To understand Cryptocurrency we must understand the origins of money. 🎒

 Now that we have taken a glimpse into the crypto-graphical origins or crypto, let's take a look at the other driving forces that brought forth this behemoth of a network.
 That is community, government, and economy.
 From the creators perspective, there was a growing number of problems, but as technology advances, the tools became available to pose a possible solution.